rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 **Section:** Problem Statement

-In the provided Workshop Template, fill in the **Problem Statement** section.
+In the provided Hack Event Template, fill in the **Problem Statement** section.
 Summarize the single challenge or opportunity your team agreed on, written as a clear and concise statement.

 ---